Find Grad Schools

 Life As a Program Director

-Career Description Direct and coordinate activities of personnel engaged in preparation of radio or television station program schedules and programs, such as sports or news.
+Position Description Direct and coordinate activities of personnel engaged in preparation of radio or television station program schedules and programs, such as sports or news.

-Daily Life Of a Program Director
+A Day in the Life of a Program Director

 • Select, acquire, and maintain programs, music, films, and other needed materials and obtain legal clearances for their use as necessary.

-Program Director Skills
+Program Director Required Skills

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.